codefellows/seattle-ops-401d6/class-20/project-guidelines.md

     - B1a.
 Compliance requirements
     - B1b.
 Security systems requirements
 - C. Technical demonstrations of solutions (12 min)
   - C1.
-Introduce the network topology of your environment
+Introduce the cloud architecture diagram of your environment
   - C2.
 Demonstrate your solution(s) to the problem domain here
 - D. Final thoughts on how the project went (3 min)
   - D1.
 Each team member should share some final thoughts on the project.
 Some topics you could discuss here include: